emfcamp/Website/docs/wise.md

 - Point `TRANSFERWISE_PRIVATE_KEY_FILE` to the private key
 - Add the public key at https://sandbox.transferwise.tech/public-keys/ and enable SCA
 - Set `TRANSFERWISE_ENVIRONMENT` to `live`
+- If you're using a personal account (or have multiple business accounts), set `TRANSFERWISE_PROFILE_ID`